rolkra/rolkra.github.io/_posts/2022-03-01-CLI-for-data-science.md

 title: Must know CLI-commands for Data Scientists
 ---

-Learn the most important linux CLI line commands that help you become a more efficient and productive data scientist
+Learn the most important Linux CLI commands that help you become a more efficient and productive data scientist!

 ## Intro